 Résumés can be sent to JFaust@bookendsliterary.com

-BookEnds offers paid, in-office internship positions to one undergraduate or recent graduate per college semester (including Fall, Spring, and Summer).
+BookEnds offers part-time, paid, in-office internship positions to one undergraduate or recent graduate per college semester (including Fall, Spring, and Summer).

 We have had great success with this program so far!
 All of our Literary Assistants to date have interned with us in the past, and many of our interns have gone on to have successful careers elsewhere in the publishing industry.
 We believe in educating our interns about the industry by including them in company meetings, engaging them in conversations, encouraging questions, and working with them as they complete their duties.